theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 To have a decent **DNS level blocking** of such known sites, I use a [Raspberry Pi with pi-hole](/posts/2020-05-03-Ad-blocking-with-Raspberry-Pi-and-Pi-hole/).

+You can check how well your browser and add-ons protect you against online tracking techniques on [panopticlick.eff.org/](https://panopticlick.eff.org/).

 # Phone

 Use a Nokia 3310.